Tigger-oN/app.sh/README.md

     R | Reinstall : Search for a group of installed ports and reinstall them. s | showconf  : Show the configuration options for a port only.
-    U | Update    : Search for a group of superseded ports and update them.
+    U | Update    : Search for a group of superseded ports and update them. ug | upgrade  : Designed to upgrade the version of an application (like Perl) to a new default version.

 Port name is the "base name" of the port.
 Do not included the current version or the new version numbers.
 For example, to update vim to the latest version